 - Any questions or problems you did not expect

-Your doctor will see you in 1 to 2 weeks to check you and remove the Foley catheter.
-Your pathology report should be available before this visit.
-Your doctor will give you the results and tell you if you need more treatment, such as surgery, chemotherapy, or radiation.
+Your doctor will see you in 1 to 2 weeks after your surgery.
+The urinary catheter will be removed at this visit.
+Your doctor will give you the results of your pathology report and tell you if you need more treatment, such as surgery, chemotherapy, or radiation.
+You will need more treatment if:

-Your doctor will discuss all of these with you if they will be needed.
-Each can affect your ability to become pregnant.
+Your doctor will also discuss how this treatment may affect your ability to become pregnant.